Columbia, SC Car Accident Law Firm

 Victims injured by drowsy drivers have legal recourse to be compensated for their injuries.
 However, it is often difficult to prove that someone fell asleep behind the wheel in a court of law.
 An experienced lawyer can establish how long an individual had been awake prior to getting behind the wheel, which may be powerful evidence if the driver had not slept in a significant amount of time.
 This can be done by tracking down and subpoenaing eyewitnesses, or relying on circumstantial evidence such as commercial trucking records, a person’s work schedule, or their cell phone records.
 Traffic cameras and vehicle data recorder technology can also be employed to prove negligence in many cases.

-South Carolina Car Accident Lawyers at Chappell, Smith & Arden Fight for Victims of Drowsy Driving Car Wrecks
+South Carolina Car Accident Lawyers at Chappell Smith & Arden, P.A.
+Fight for Victims of Drowsy Driving Car Wrecks